michaelstrojny1/FlourophorePlacement/readme.md

-# Physics-Informed Sensor Placement for Nanomaterial Characterization
+# Physics-Informed Sensor Placement for Nanomaterials

 Optimal fluorophore sensor placement using physics-informed neural networks for nanomaterial diffusion parameter estimation.
+Can be modified for **any** sensor placement problem!

 ## Overview